Kelly Gruber turns 53 today. Time flies.

 After 1992 Kelly was traded to the Angels.
 He only played 18 games for the Angels, then injuries forced him out of the game.
 In total he played 10 seasons, hit .259/.307/.432 with 117 home runs.
 He also was a very good defensive third baseman.Kelly was blond and good looking and seemed like a fun guy, he was a fan favorite.
 He was a good player for a short time.

 Towers pitched for us for 5 seasons, winning 37 and losing 42 from 2003 to 2007.
 His best season was 2005 when he went 13-12 with a 3.71 ERA in 33 starts.
 Unfortunately the next year wasn't quite as good, 2-10 with a 8.42 ERA.
 Towers, even at the best of times, gave up a lot of hits, and a good number of home runs as well, but he kept the walks down.
 In 2009 he had a couple of appearances for the Yankees.
-He was your basic soft thrower, throws strikes, gets hit a lot but didn't walk anyone.
-Sort of very poor man's Mark Buehrle, other than he was right-handed and less of a hit the corners of the strikezone, more of a throw it down the middle.
+He was your basic soft thrower.

 Mark played for us in 2013, the last season of his 16 year career.
 He was brought in to 'fix the clubhouse chemistry' and help Brett Lawrie mature.
-We went several seasons where we seemed to bring someone in to fix the clubhouse every year.
-I'm not a fan of bringing someone in thinking he's going to fix the chemistry, unless, of course, they are also good players.
+We seem to bring someone in to fix the clubhouse every year, I'm so much not a fan of bringing someone in thinking he's going to fix the chemistry but, at least this year's choices are good baseball players.
 Mark hit .235/.326/.407 for us, not all that bad, in 88 games.
 He played more than we would have liked. but wasn't terrible.